loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+KNN_ON_TIMESVDPP_QUAL_7.243: This was generated on May 14 at 12:39 pm. kNN with MIN_COMMON = 24 and MAX_WEIGHT = 200 was carried out on the residuals
+of a Time-SVD++ run with 60 factors, 40 iterations, and 30 time bins (the remaining parameters for the Time-SVD++ were the same as those in TIMESVDPP_QUAL_7.749.

 TIMESVDPP_QUAL_7.895: This was generated on May 14 at 1:25 am.
 Time-SVD++ was carried out on the whole dataset, with 345 factors and 40 iterations, with all other parameters matching those in TIMESVDPP_QUAL_7.749 (including